umpire274/rTimelogger/README.md

 - The export --range option now supports the same extended date/range formats as --period.
 - This ensures consistency between listing and exporting sessions or events.
+- Added support for `export --range all`, which exports the entire archive without applying date filters.

 **🛠 Improved Error Feedback for add (Issue #22)**